josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 Overlap is not proof of coordination.

-Confidence weather is not the same as conspiracy.
+Confidence weather is not conspiracy.

 Use careful categories: